MicrosoftDocs/executable-docs/scenarios/CreateLinuxVMLAMP/README.md

   }
 }
 ```
 ## Cloud-init overview

 Cloud-init is a widely used approach to customize a Linux VM as it boots for the first time.
 You can use cloud-init to install packages and write files, or to configure users and security.
-As cloud-init runs during the initial boot process, there are no additional steps or required agents to apply your configuration.
+As cloud-init runs during the initial boot process, there are no other steps or required agents to apply to your configuration.

 Cloud-init also works across distributions.
 For example, you don't use apt-get install or yum install to install a package.
 Instead you can define a list of packages to install.
 Cloud-init automatically uses the native package management tool for the distro you select.

-We are working with our partners to get cloud-init included and working in the images that they provide to Azure.
-For detailed information cloud-init support for each distribution, see [Cloud-init support for VMs in Azure](https://learn.microsoft.com/azure/virtual-machines/linux/using-cloud-init).
+We're working with our partners to get cloud-init included and working in the images that they provide to Azure.
+For detailed information cloud-init support for each distribution, see [Cloud-init support for VMs in Azure](./using-cloud-init.md).

 ### Create cloud-init config file